 Things like putting insulating devices on windows, insulating doors and doorways, having warm blankets, putting down rugs, and much more can help prepare your home a lot.
 You can often prepare your house before the cold season hits so that you are better prepared to save heat and energy during the heating season.

 Turn off the lights, that's the saying that electric companies say a lot right?
 Often our electric bills also increase alongside heating seasons, especially if your heating is electric too.
 You can save yourself some money in multiple bills by working to save and better consumer electricity in the winter as well.
 Things like getting energy-efficient bulbs, using natural light when possible, and other electric conservation tricks can help.

 Talk to Your Electric or Gas Company

 This year we qualified for having our furnace and water tank upgraded through the WarmChoice program here in Ohio.
 They are also coming and insulating our home.
 With these upgrades to our home, we will end up saving more money by keeping our home warm in the winter and cooler in the summer.
 You can check with your utility company or your local job and family services to see if you qualify to have something like this done.
-Even if you do not qualify for free install you may be able to qualify for a discounted install.
+Even if you do not qualify for a free install or cheap energy rates, you may be able to qualify for a discounted install.

 While these are not the only ways you can cut back your heating bill, they are a great start and can help with many different types of households.
 It is not probable to cut your heating bill entirely, but it is incredibly possible to at least bring that down some so you are able to have a better budget in the cold seasons.
 These tips are especially helpful for those that have incredibly cold winters that can make heating cost an extremely high amount of money.